vanmooylipidomics/LOBSTAHS/README.md

 Latest package updates (with change notes) are published to the [releases](https://github.com/vanmooylipidomics/LOBSTAHS/releases) page.

 LOBSTAHS is copyright (c) 2015-2016, by the following members of the Van Mooy Laboratory group at Woods Hole Oceanographic Institution: [James R. Collins](http://jamesrco.github.io), Bethanie R. Edwards, Helen F. Fredricks, and Benjamin A.S.
 Van Mooy.
 All accompanying written materials are copyright (c) 2015-2016, James R. Collins.
-LOBSTAHS is provided under the [GNU Public License](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/LICENSE) and subject to terms of reuse as specified therein.
+LOBSTAHS is provided under the [GNU General Public License](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/LICENSE) and subject to terms of reuse as specified therein.

 <h4>Citation</h4>

 LOBSTAHS is described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
-Van Mooy, "LOBSTAHS: A Lipidomics Strategy for Semi-Untargeted Discovery and Identification of Oxidative Stress Biomarkers"
+Van Mooy.
+2016.
+LOBSTAHS: An adduct-based lipidomics strategy for discovery and identification of oxidative stress biomarkers." *Analytical Chemistry*.

 <h4>Installation</h4>